-You should be aware that the brochures (including e-brochures) which we supply to you are the brochures of the Principals and that the statements and representations contained in such brochures are not ours but are made by the Principals.
-We accept no liability for any inaccuracies or misrepresentations contained in such brochures.
+The brochures (including e-brochures) which we supply to you are the brochures of the Principals and that the statements and representations contained in such brochures are not ours but are made by the Principals.
+We accept no liability for any errors, inaccuracies or misrepresentations contained in such brochures.

-TravelManagers will not be liable for any loss or damage which you incur in the performance of its obligations arising out of or caused by events beyond its control or the control if its Principals including without limitation strikes, accidents, war or terrorism, civil or military disturbances or Acts of God.
+Subject to the Australian Consumer Law, TravelManagers will not be liable for any loss or damage, injury, delay, inconvenience, or expense caused by a Principal.
+TravelManagers will not be liable for events beyond its control or the control of the Principals including, without limitation, strikes, accidents, pandemics or outbreaks of infectious diseases, acts of war or terrorism, civil or military disturbances or force majeure (Acts of God).